pydantic/pydantic/docs/usage/strict_mode.md

 For all fields on a model, you can
 [set `model_config = ConfigDict(strict=True)`](../api/config.md#pydantic.config.ConfigDict) in the config for the model.
+When set, all fields on the model will be validated in strict mode.

 ```py
 from pydantic import BaseModel, ConfigDict, ValidationError